The Best Halloween Candy of All Time, Super Scientifically Ranked from Trash to Tasty

 Remember that neighbor from your childhood who gave out such terrible candy (or worse, boxes of raisins) that by fourth grade, you didn’t even bother with their house anymore and basically avoided eye contact from August through November?
 Don’t be that person.
 To ensure you’re giving out the good stuff (Psst: Check out the CDC guidelines on trick-or-treating safely this year) or eating it on your own while you binge a bunch of Halloween movies, we’ve carefully ranked all the best Halloween candy, from worst to best.
 You’re welcome.

 Congratulations.
 You trick-or-treated at the actual devil’s house and made it out alive.

 If you’re looking for saccharine-sweet flavor for seconds followed by disappointment, well, look no further.

 It’s like they’re not even trying to get our attention.
 We’re almost sorry we dissed that box of raisins.

 42. Junior Mints

-These taste like toothpaste.
-They do, so sue us.
-They’d be marginally better if you didn’t need to brush the sugary scum from your teeth after.
+These taste like toothpaste—they do, so sue us.
+They’d be marginally better if you didn’t actually need to brush the sugary scum from your teeth after.

 39. 3 Musketeers

 Is it just us, or is this the chintziest of all the candy bars?
-Plain old nougat…it’s got no chutzpah!
+Plain old nougat…it’s just meh.